YuriHolubeu/yuriholubeu.github.io/content/authors/admin/_index.md

 Currently, I'm a student of Masters of Physics at KU Leuven.
-Most of my days I am thinking about some research-related topics or mastering typical methods of physics or mathematics.
+Most of my days I think about some research-related topics or mastering typical methods of physics or mathematics.
-Currently, I am in search of a Ph.D. position or a job, for this, I have created this webpage.
+On this webpage, I have collected my notes on physics and mathematics for my potential supervisors and friends.
-If have found this page randomly and you want to discuss some of physics or tell me something, write me through the links at the left.
+If you want to discuss some parts of physics, write me on the email or Telegram.